By Mehmet Kurtkaya, Published on October 8, 2019, Updated on January, 24 2020

 Moreover, Turkish root "tur" I listed in the above table, has Eskimo-Aleut "tarru", Proto-Kartvelian: *mṭwe[r]- correspondants.
 I have already shown that "PIE *ters- (“dry”)" derives from "tar" (for more see the link and info below).

-Sumerian "sahar" means "dust, earth, soil" and its Akkadian counterpart "eperu".
-Two words for valley in Basque "ibar" and Akkadian "eperu", Sumerian "sahar" and Basque "haran" (har/ğar root in both) show their common root.
+Sumerian "sahar" means "dust, earth, soil" and its Akkadian counterpart is "eperu".
+The words for valley in Basque "ibar" and Akkadian "eperu", Sumerian "sahar" and Basque "haran" (har/ğar root in both) show their common root.
 Basque "herri/erri" country/people as seen above.

 Akkadians were the Northern neighbors of Sumerians who invaded their land around 2400 BC.
 They may have Caucasian roots shared by the Hattis!
 They lived in southeast Anatolia/Turkey/Northern Syria.
 The connection of Basque to Northern Caucasian is certain ( Basque and Its Closest Relatives: A New Paradigm (annotated December 2017) by John Bengtson) as well as its connection to Altaic (Turkish)-Uralic (Hungarian) and Anatolia (Turkey).

 Akkadian word "ugaru" means valley and "kiparu" pasture.
-Watch the "k" initial we find in Basque as "h"!
-That is from Turkish uğ/ğ and is oberved across languages and languages families.
+Watch the "k" initial we find in Basque as "h" as well the g-p correspondance that is regular in Sumerian and other languages!
+That is from Turkish uğ/ğ and is observed across languages and languages families.
 Compare Basque Herri "country" and Hurri (Hurrians) from Southeast Turkey from the same period as Akkadians.
 Also consider modern Turkish valley name Harran to the North of Sumer and within Akkadian lands to Basque "haran" meaning valley.

 Tur= This word does not have an initial meaning of land, earth.
 However, in time it meant so, just like its correspondant "Tar" from "Atar".
 From unattested Atur of ancient sun beliefs, land, people.
 Dictionary meaning: lineage, descent, breed.
 Its descendant is modern Turkish "töre" meaning social order.
 Root of ethnonym Turuk, Turk.
 See below in the article how the word for land/earth is related to the words for people, lineage.
 This is a Eurasiatic-Afroasiatic root as well with Korean tirra, Eskimo-Aleut Tarru, Korean tiri, Dravidian tur, Kartvelian mtwer, Afroasiatic : Cushitic *ḍur, Berber *-ḍir-, Chadic. *tVr- 'dirt', Sino-Caucasian : *tV́rV̆.